LiteStage: Latency-aware Layer Skipping for Multi-stage Reasoning: Proposed Methods

 Specifically, the importance of each sub-layer is estimated as follows: where $I_\text{MHSA}^{(j)}$ and $I_\text{FFN}^{(j)}$ denote the importance of the $j$-th MHSA and FFN layers, respectively.
 We compute cosine similarity between input and output of each sub-layer, as described in Figure \ref{figure:overview} (Step 1), during prefilling and average over $N$ validation samples.
 Equations (\ref{equation:att_importance}) and (\ref{equation:mlp_importance}) are also averaged across stages, though omitted here for clarity.
 Higher similarity indicates that input and output representations are more redundant, \textit{i.e.}, less important sub-layer.
 Given a skip budget, these estimates guide the selection of sub-layers to skip.

-Although this estimation is first performed using prompts, the recursive nature of multi-stage inference ensures that outputs generated at one stage serve as inputs for the next.
+This estimation is first performed at Stage~1 using the corresponding prompt, and is subsequently accumulated in Stages~2 and~3 by computing the cosine similarities with their respective prompts.
+Due to the recursive nature of multi-stage inference, outputs generated at one stage serve as inputs for the next.
 Consequently, the importance scores incorporate information from both input and generated tokens.
-This process is conducted offline and only once for each dataset.
+This process is conducted offline and only once per dataset.
+We report $I_\text{MHSA}$ and $I_\text{FFN}$ on evaluation datasets in Figure~\ref{figure:supp_importance} (Appendix), where we observe little variation across datasets.